sf-wdi-37/intro-ajax/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-AJAX is the means by which we access data from external resources through APIs.
-In order to make complex web apps, we will need to access data from some of the amazing resources that provide rich, useful data.
-If you want to integrate maps, social media, live searched images, or any other user controlled data, you're going to need an API and AJAX to access it.
+AJAX is a fast, user-friendly way to access data from external resources, when that data is available through a web API.

+In order to make complex web apps, we will probably want information from some of the amazing resources that provide rich, useful data.
+If you want to integrate maps, social media, live searched images, or any other user controlled data, you're going to want an API and AJAX to access it.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

 - find and read documentation for useful APIs
-- give an instance when AJAX would be used in your code
+- give an example of when AJAX would be used in your code
+- explain the difference between AJAX and synchronous web data transfer
-- use AJAX to GET data from an API
+- use AJAX with jQuery's `$.ajax` to GET data from an API
-- describe the meaning of `method:`, `url:`, and `onSuccess:` keys in jQuery's `$.ajax` syntax
+- describe the meaning of `method:`, `url:`, and `success:` keys in jQuery's `$.ajax` syntax

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- read JSON and access specific attributes of a large piece of JSON.
+- read JSON and access specific attributes of a large piece of JSON
-- explain that callbacks are functions passed around to be executed later.
+- explain that callbacks are functions passed around to be executed later
+- describe the request-response cycle and HTTP's role in it

 ## Review